deeplearning540/deeplearning540.github.io/_sources/lesson03/content.rst.txt

    3. the number of observations that define a neighborhood

-   4. the number of clusters in the dataset
+   4. the number of clusters in the data set

 .. admonition:: Exercise 2

    When going through tutorials and exercises that discuss the k-Nearest-Neighbor (kNN) method, you observe that `k` is typically chosen to be an odd number.
-Checking the code, `sklearn` also access even numbers for `k`.
+Checking the code, `sklearn` also allows even numbers for `k`!
 Why do people tend to choose odd numbers?

    1. tradition that often works best in practice

-   2. odd numbers prevent ties from happening with the majaority vote
+   2. odd numbers prevent ties from happening with the majority vote

    3. this way, the total number of samples in the neighborhood is always even as one has to add the query sample